rtavenar/hdr/content/parts/intro.md

-Coming back to the current document, my contributions are organized in two parts, the first one being dedicated to the design of adequate similarity measures between structured data, while the second one focuses on methods that learn latent representations for temporal data.
+Coming back to the current document, my contributions are organized in two parts, the first one being dedicated to the design of adequate similarity measures between structured data (_i.e._ graphs and time series), while the second one focuses on methods that learn latent representations for temporal data.

 ## Notations